 Today as I was picking up the house, I came across some items that turned out to be such a fun toddler activity!
 I decided to arrange them into an invitation to play for Theo!
 (We also have other invitations to play and invitations to create on Buggy and Buddy to inspire you!)

 Toddler Activity: Invitation to Play with Poms Poms and a Mirror

 I was picking up the pom poms the kids and I had used yesterday for crafting when I remembered how much Theo, my 2 year old, had enjoyed playing with them.
 They would be perfect for an invitation to play!
-I grabbed some tweezers from our little science box and added those to the little wooden box of pom poms.
+I grabbed some tweezers (similar to these) from my science cabinet and added them to the little wooden box of pom poms.

 Then I started looking around for a good surface for Theo to play on.
 How about that mirror in our family room I’ve been walking around… and over… and tripping on for the last couple months?
 Perfect!
 (So, yes, the mirror we used in our feelings center a few months back is still cluttering our family room.
 I like to tell myself I’ve left it out so the kids can use it to play, but really it’s been pure laziness on my part.)
 And the last item I added to the invitation was a cardboard tube from a wrapping paper roll.